rwgrier/blog.ryangrier.com/_posts/2016/2016-05-21-side-projects-medium.markdown

 I really like working on more experimental apps.
 I plan on doing more.
 If they are successful, I can continue to mature the apps.
 If they are failures, I often try to support them for a year or so and then move on to something new and exciting.

 Side projects have always given me an opportunity to learn new and exciting things.
-While they may not all succeed, they have been great learning opportunites.
+While they may not all succeed, they have been great learning opportunities.
 A side project being successful or not shouldn’t diswade you from trying.
 I believe everyone should work on a side project or two.
 You never know, that experimental side project you’ve been working on may change your career.